Controversies of Nestlé: Status of potable water

 At the second World Water Forum in 2000, Nestlé and other corporations persuaded the World Water Council to change its statement so as to reduce access to drinking water from a "right" to a "need".
 Nestlé continues to take control of aquifers and bottle their water for profit.
 Peter Brabeck-Letmathe, chairman of Nestlé, later changed his statement, saying in a 2013 interview, "I am the first one to say water is a human right."
 In that same interview, he claimed that it was the "primary responsibility of every government" to provide 30 litres of water a day to citizens.

-Plastic bottles
+Pure Life bottled water in Pakistan

+At the World Water Forum 2005, Nestlé was confronted with a study about its negative impact and use of corporate power in Pakistan.
+Human rights scholar Nils Rosemann presented the study "Drinking Water Crisis in Pakistan and the Issue of Bottled Water - The Case of Nestlé's Pure Life."
+After the report was published, Nestlè called it highly distorted and misleading picture of the situation.
+Refusing any responsibility for the "water stress" in Pakistan.
+Nestlè stated "We always operate in accordance with applicable laws and regulations, whether local or international, as well as with internal Nestlé standards and policies, as the Nestlé Corporate Business Principles."
+It took more than 10 years until 2018 until the Supreme Court of Pakistan took the study from Nils Rosemann and addressed Nestlè directly for its false business conduct.
+In the same year, Pakistan's Audit Agency stated that the enterprise made an "unjustified" profit with its bottled water.

+Environmental impact of bottles of bottled water

 A coalition of environmental groups filed a complaint against Nestlé to the Advertising Standards of Canada after Nestlé took out full-page advertisements in October 2008 with messages claiming, "Most water bottles avoid landfill sites and are recycled", "Nestlé Pure Life is a healthy, eco-friendly choice", and, "Bottled water is the most environmentally responsible consumer product in the world."
 A spokesperson from one of the environmental groups stated: "For Nestlé to claim that its bottled water product is environmentally superior to any other consumer product in the world is not supportable."
 In their 2008 Corporate Citizenship Report, Nestlé themselves stated that many of their bottles end up in the solid-waste stream, and that most of their bottles are not recycled.
 The advertising campaign has been called greenwashing.
 Nestlé defended its ads, saying that they will show they have been truthful in their campaign.